 In the Cape, the attractions of the Winelands are a little more sedentary and include fine food, wine, cheese and chocolate tasting.
 We recommend the chateau-type ambience of La Residence in Franschhoek, lying at the heart of the Cape Winelands and complete with private butler, chef and chauffeur service.

-Game drives are the main safari activity; stay at a private reserve and add guided walks and spot-lit night drives to the mix.
+Game drives are the main safari activity.
+Stay at a private reserve and add guided walks and spot-lit night drives to the mix.
+Plus, some of the best safari honeymoon destinations in South Africa offer star-bed sleepouts that will allow you and your partner to experience a night under the star-filled African sky.
 Try Lion Sands Narina Lodge, set in a private concession within the Kruger for exclusive Big 5 sightings, or Jaci’s Tree House, a made-for-romance lodge in the malaria-free Madikwe Private Game Reserve.
 We also love The Motse, set in a private and breathtakingly beautiful Kalahari landscape full of wildlife.